 Because the future beckons.

-IA is uniquely positioned to help guide the organization into a future fraught with risk and rife with opportunity.
-But before it can help the organization, internal audit must change itself.
+IA is uniquely positioned to help guide the organisation into a future fraught with risk and rife with opportunity.
+But before it can help the organisation, internal audit must change itself.

 At the same time, many chief audit executives would be happy to expunge some negative perceptions and persistent stereotypes that tarnish their profession, such as belief that the internal audit function:

 Seats aren’t given, they’re taken.
 Make some noise, throw some elbows, raise some eyebrows.
 Push the internal audit function in new directions.
 Deliver unexpected insights.
 Ask uncomfortable questions.
 While IA shops can’t put the past completely in the rearview mirror, the function can turn its gaze toward the future, where the risks and opportunities reside.

 Here are a few tools that innovative internal audit groups are adopting: